malger/SpotifyLyrics/README.md

 # SpotifyLyrics

-using electron.net shows time-synchronized lyrics retrieved from music.163.com on the desktop based on the current spotiy playback
+shows time-synchronized lyrics retrieved from music.163.com on the desktop based on the current spotify playback

 work in progress

+technology used:

+- electron.net
+- spotfiyAPI-NET
+- music 163 api